ivo225/ai-agent-scan-crypto/README.md

 # Crypto Analyzer API

-This project provides a FastAPI-based API for analyzing cryptocurrency data using various sources like CoinGecko, CryptoPanic, DeepSeek AI, and technical indicators.
+This project provides a FastAPI-based API for analyzing cryptocurrency data using various sources like CoinGecko, CryptoPanic, DeepSeek AI, Perplexity AI, Binance (for market data), Helius (for Solana data), and technical indicators.
 It includes a chat interface for interacting with the analysis features.

 ## Prerequisites